Academic Year Separation Policy

-• You must obtain these approvals to avoid receiving failing grades in your classes and to ensure appropriate adjustment to your student account.
-Accordingly, do not make plans to depart from campus until you have scheduled and attended these appointments.
+You must obtain these approvals to avoid receiving failing grades and to ensure appropriate adjustments to your student account.
+Do not finalize any plans to leave campus until all required meetings and approvals have been completed.

-For the purposes of financial aid determinations, a student’s separation date is the date the University determines either that the student began the University’s separation process or that the student otherwise provided the University official notification (in writing or orally) of his or her intention to separate from the University.
+For financial aid determinations, a student’s separation date is the date the University determines either that the student began the University’s separation process or that the student otherwise provided the University with official notification (in writing or orally) of his or her intention to separate from the University.

 Tuition Calculation

-If the separation date is prior to the first day of classes, a full tuition credit will be made to the student’s University account.
-If the separation date is on or after the first day of classes and before the last day for course discontinuance at the University, the tuition fee is subject to a prorated adjustment/credit, as explained below.
-In the special circumstance that a student is forced to separate for military service or separates because of protracted illness, the University will grant a financial credit to the student’s University account for that portion of tuition charged for the semester in which he or she separated and did not receive academic credit, even if the separation occurs after the last day for course discontinuance.
+If the separation date is before the first day of classes, a full tuition credit will be made to the student’s University account.
+Suppose the separation date is on or after the first day of classes and before the last day for course discontinuance at the University.
+In that case, the tuition fee is subject to a prorated adjustment/credit, as explained below.
+In the extraordinary circumstance that a student is forced to separate for military service or separates because of protracted illness, the University will grant a financial credit to the student’s University account for that portion of tuition charged for the semester in which he or she separated and did not receive academic credit, even if the separation occurs after the last day for course discontinuance.

-In order to determine the percentage of a semester that has been completed, count the number of days completed up to, and including, the separation date and then divide that number by the total days in the semester.
+To determine the percentage of a semester that has been completed, count the number of days completed up to and including the separation date and then divide that number by the total days in the semester.
 (Any break of five days or more (e.g., Fall Break, Spring Break) is not counted as part of the days in the term.)
 The resultant percentage is the percentage of a semester that has been completed and also reflects the percentage of University and/or Federal Title IV aid earned by the student.
-The Academic Calendar posted on the Registrar’s website is the authoritative source for counting total and completed semester days for the purpose of this calculation.
+The Academic Calendar posted on the Registrar’s website is the authoritative source for counting total and completed semester days for this calculation.

 When Federal Title IV funds must be returned because the student has not completed more than 60% of the semester, the amount that must be returned is based on the percentage of the student’s Federal Title IV aid that is unearned, as determined using the following formula:

-• Federal Title IV aid to be returned = (100% minus the percentage of Federal Title IV aid earned by the student), multiplied by the total amount of Federal Title IV aid that could have been disbursed to the student during the semester if the student did not separate.
+• Federal Title IV aid to be returned = (100% minus the percentage of Federal Title IV aid earned by the student), multiplied by the total amount of Federal Title IV aid that could have been disbursed to the student during the semester if the student had not separated.

 If a student earned less Federal Title IV aid than was disbursed as of the separation date, the University would be required to return a portion of the funds.
-Once Federal Title IV aid funds are returned by the University to the relevant federal program, the student borrower may have a remaining balance due to the University.
-A letter of explanation which specifies the amount owed and an updated statement are sent to the parent or student.
+Once the University returns Federal Title IV aid funds to the relevant federal program, the student borrower may have a remaining balance due to the University.
+A letter of explanation, which specifies the amount owed and an updated statement, is sent to the parent or student.

 If a student earned more Federal Title IV aid than was disbursed to him/her by the University as of the separation date, the University would owe the student a post-withdrawal disbursement, which must be paid within 180 days of the student’s separation date.
-A letter of explanation about the disbursement of funds due to the student and an updated statement is sent to the parent or student.
+A letter of explanation regarding the disbursement of funds to the student, along with an updated statement, is sent to the parent or student.

 Tuition Calculation - Schedule for Undergraduate & Graduate Degree Programs